Rowena Plateau Hike

 - Crowded: Yes

 This is a quite relaxing hike in the eastern end of the Columbia River Gorge.
+Please note that no dogs are allowed on this trail.

 At the Rowena Crest Trailhead, cross the highway and walk through the fence stile.
 The broad trail slopes gently downhill through the entire hike.
 This is a floral paradise in spring, with Lupine and Balsamroot in the starring roles.
 After about 1/10 of a mile, a side trail heads off to the right to a great viewpoint up the Gorge.